alohamujeeb/alohamujeeb.github.io/docs/programming/languages/golang101/07-functions-in-Go-P2.md

 ## 11. Closures (Functions inside functions)
 A closure in Go is an anonymous function that captures and "remembers" variables from its surrounding scope, even after that scope has finished executing.

+### Rules of a closure data persistence
+- It's a function (often anonymous).
+- It uses variables declared outside of itself (from the surrounding function).
+- Those outer variables persist as long as the closure is being used — even if the original function has finished executing.

 Example:
 === "Example 1"
     ``` go